Trusted WordPress tutorials, when you need them most.

 This will prevent extra user information from being stored for individual forms.

-We hope this article helped you learn how to easily create GDPR-compliant forms in WordPress.
-You may also want to see our article on how to track user engagement in WordPress using Google Analytics and the ultimate WordPress SEO guide for beginners.
+We hope this article helped you learn how to create GDPR-compliant forms in WordPress.
+Next up, you may also want to see our guide on creating a secure contact form in WordPress and our expert tips for best contact form page design practices.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.